Eudeve language: Classification

-Eudeve is a Taracahitic language most closely related to Opata.
+Eudeve is an Uto-Aztecan language (sometimes classified under Taracahitic) most closely related to Opata.
 Some scholars consider the two to be dialects of the same language.
 It is likely that Eudeve was next most closely related to the language spoken by the Jova, and more distantly to Tarahumara.

 History

-The known vocabulary of Eudeve was recorded in several works, the primary being Arte de la lengua hegue ("Art of Hegue") written by Balthasar Loaysa around 1662.
-In 1861, Buckingham Smith translated an anonymous unpublished manuscript about Eudeve.
+The known vocabulary of Eudeve was recorded in several works, the primary being Arte de la lengua hegue ("Art of the Hegue Language") written by Balthasar Loaysa around 1662.
+In 1861, Buckingham Smith translated an anonymous unpublished manuscript about Eudeve as A Grammatical Sketch of the Heve Language.
 Smith used a different orthographical system which reflects some of the phonological differences between the variety that Loaysa studied.
 In 1851, J. R. Bartlett collected a vocabulary from Ures that consisted of some 160 words.
 He considered the language he documented to be a variety of Opata, but it was in fact Eudeve.
 Some time afterwards, Roberto Escalante published a vocabulary compiled by Jean B. Johnson in 1940 in Tonichi, proving that the local language was not Opata as Johnson had believed but rather Eudeve.
 The fact that the recorded documents span almost three centuries allows demonstration of some changes that the language went through in recent history.